Ezequiel Duran Player Props: Rangers vs. Royals

-On Tuesday, Ezequiel Duran (on the back of going 0-for-4) and the Texas Rangers face the Kansas City Royals, whose starting pitcher will be Brad Keller.
-First pitch is at 7:40 PM ET.
+After going 2-for-5 with an RBI in his most recent game, Ezequiel Duran and the Texas Rangers face the Kansas City Royals (who will hand the ball to Brady Singer) at 2:10 PM ET on Wednesday.

-He had a hitless performance in his most recent game (0-for-4) against the Astros.
+He strung together two hits (going 2-for-5 with an RBI) in his most recent game against the Royals.

 Ezequiel Duran Game Info & Props vs. the Royals